decentralized-identity/faq/docs/spec.md

 This is the Decentralized Identity Foundation's general-purpose knowledgebase, which aims to help people at all levels of familiarity with our problem space quickly level-set and find the most useful links and ideas as they explore the space.
+It is structures as a (very exhaustive) list of questions and answers.
-Feel free to share links and "anchor links" to specific questions using the § symbol next to headings.
+Feel free to share "anchor links" to specific questions using the § symbol next to individual questions or section/sub-section headings.

 Contents at a glance: